rboman/BsaLib/README.md

 # What's missing?
 Further developments

+- [ ] Adapt (very easy to do) Classic approach to dump BFM info as in Mesher
 - [ ] Integrate models for other non-Gaussian actions (waves, for instance)
 - [ ] Complete full support for spatial (in-plane) symmetries of a real-valued bispectrum
 - [ ] Compute nodal correlation internally (don't require it as user data)